ocademy-ai/machine-learning/open-machine-learning-jupyter-book/machine-learning-productionization/overview.md

 -- Andrew Ng
 ```

-Machine Learning lifecycle, also known as MLOps(Machine Learning Operations), could be mapped and fit to traditional software development process.
-Better understanding of Machine Learning will help you as you think about how to incorporate machine learning, including models, into your software development processes.
+The Machine Learning lifecycle, also known as MLOps(Machine Learning Operations), could be mapped and fit into the traditional software development process.
+A better understanding of Machine Learning will help you as you think about how to incorporate machine learning, including models, into your software development processes.

 A Machine Learning lifecycle consists of such major phases, including: